ruslan-bikkinin/code-push/cli/README.md

 ### What is it?

-Code signing is a way of creating ditigal signatures for bundles that can later be validated on the client-side prior to installation.
+Code signing is a way of creating digital signatures for bundles that can later be validated on the client-side prior to installation.

 ### Why do we need it?